input-output-hk/prism-did-method-spec/w3c-spec/PRISM-method.md

 If the list of keys is not empty, then we construct the DID document as follows:
 - the top level `id` and `controller` are the DID received for resolution, `d`
-- for each key that does not have usage `MASTER_KEY` nor `REVOCATION_KEY`, we create an object in the `verificationMethd` field.
+- for each key that does not have usage `MASTER_KEY` nor `REVOCATION_KEY`, we create an object in the `verificationMethod` field.
 For each object:
     - The `type` field value is "EcdsaSecp256k1VerificationKey2019"
     - The `controller` is the DID received for resolution, `d`
     - The `publicKeyJwk` is the JWK public key where: